Featured Consultations/Surveys

 We asked

-We sought views on the removal of a tree on Fosse Road South which has been linked to property damage.
-The tree needs to be removed due to the damage it is causing.
+We sought views on the removal of a tree to the front of 226 Abbey Lane.
+The tree were to be removed due to an established link to property damage it is causing.

 You said